-To remove the handrail, remove the two end bracket fixing screws (Fig. 11.3).
+To remove the handrail (some models), remove the two end bracket fixing screws (Fig.11.3).
 These may be hidden by removable covers.
 Pull these to remove.

-Remove the 2 cross-headed screws hidden behind the handrail end brackets (Fig. 11.4).
+Now remove the 2 cross-headed screws hidden behind the handrail end brackets (Fig.11.4).

-Pull off all the control knobs and remove the fixing screws underneath the control panel (Fig. 11.5).
+Pull off all the control knobs and remove the fixing screws underneath the control panel (Fig.11.5).